 She just smiled and gave a little nod of her head because he had already turned back to the game show and was laughing loudly at the bad choice the contestant had made.
 “I feel your pain buddy.”
 Hank shouted to the TV guest.

-Before they went to bed, they opened their email and they found out that their niece had just given birth to a healthy baby girl.
+Later that night, Mary Lou and Hank got a text message that their niece had just given birth to a healthy baby girl.
 2020 might be a year of a world pandemic, but it was also the year of birth and love.
-2020 was also, Hank hoped, a year to spend more time watching game shows!
+Covid was not going to get the last word on everything.
+And because hope springs eternal, Hank went to bed dreaming about watching more game shows soon.